sonja-ng/art_wrap/README.md

 - see a timer countdown

 ## Bonus
-- after several levels, move on to new tier with new obstacles
+- after several levels, move on to new stages
-- implementing a counter that shows number of levels (or artworks) completed
+- implement a counter that shows number of levels (or artworks) completed

-This project will also include:
+This project also includes:
 - a production README

 # Wireframe:
 ![wireframe](./wireframe/wireframe.png)

-- Keys will include the three types of artwork (painting, framed drawing, sculpture), and the order of packaging materials that goes with each artwork type.
+- Keys include the three types of artwork (painting, framed drawing, sculpture), and the order of packaging materials that goes with each artwork type.
-- Each packaging material corresponds to the four arrow keys.
-They must be selected in the order listed in the keys.
+- Each of the four arrow keys corresponds to a specific packaging material.
+They must be selected in the stated order.

 # Technologies, Libraries:
--This project uses canvas API, HTML, CSS, Javascript, maybe 3js, webGL (I might also use third party sites to create my own sprites)
+-This project uses vanilla Javascript, CSS, and HTML

 # Implementation Timeline:
 - Friday Afternoon & Weekend: Set up webpack environment and display canvas on browser, work on game logic and pinning down the list of classes needed (currently: Game, Artwork, Material).
 Research and test out canvas and/or j3s framework code snippets.
 Set up basic functionality of game on screen.